-Figure 4 provides a summary of the collection and disbursement of downstream charges, collected either by the municipality or by SARS.
+Figure 3 provides a summary of the collection and disbursement of downstream charges, collected either by the municipality or by National Treasury via SARS.

-Figure 4.
+Figure 3.
 Approach to the collection and disbursement of downstream charges

 The disbursement of funds collected through downstream charges should be informed by -